 It gives you unprecedented insight into your customers.

 If you had offered a company in the mid-90s a chance to eavesdrop on nearly every conversation being had about their brand, they would have mortgaged their headquarters to get access.
 These days, the information and access are free – or, if you’re using tools, affordable – for the taking, but far too few companies take advantage of it.
 A daily search for “Your Company Name” or “#CompanyName” has volumes of insights to share.
-You don’t, after all, want to find out the hard way that the playful brand acronym you’ve been using for a week is shared with a socially-reviled political stance.
-The other side of the beneficial coin, of course, is that you can also keep tabs on your competition and mimic moves that work.
+You don’t, after all, want to find out the hard way that the playful brand acronym you’ve been using for a week is shared with a socially reviled political stance.
+Of course, the other side of the beneficial coin is that you can also keep tabs on your competition and mimic moves that work.

 It offers both brand legitimacy and vitality.

-Any company can put out a periodic marketing email, but a brand that is active and engaging on social media tells a different and more flattering story.
+Any company can put out a periodic marketing email, but an active and engaging brand on social media tells a different and more flattering story.
 A social media-engaged company that is available for questions is one available for problems and help, which builds consumer confidence in products and services.
-Applying for – and receiving – the iconic blue “verified” checkmark on platforms like Facebook and Twitter also increases the impact of consumer trust and message resonance, as users can instantly verify your posts as brand-legitimate.
+Applying for – and receiving – the iconic blue “verified” checkmark on platforms like Facebook and Twitter also increases the impact of consumer trust and message resonance, as users can instantly verify your posts as brand legitimate.
 It’s also an excellent opportunity to share digital media, such as short videos taken “behind the scenes” or photo collages of upcoming promotions.

 As a final note, remember that simply being present on social media platforms isn’t enough – any more than standing silently behind a counter and refusing to help customers would be.
 Engage with your customers as a brand, always take the high road, and keep your eyes and ears open for marketing suggestions and opportunities.
 Do it right, and it’s like having a huge, well-lit, and custom-made sign affixed squarely above your storefront for all to see.